-Hoping that you find the content intriguing and occasionally useful, and/or a balm for curiosity or ennui.
-Very best to you!
+Hoping that you find what's here intriguing and occasionally useful, and/or a balm for curiosity or ennui.

 This is coming 12 years late, but I just came across your article as I was Googling about cotton, and wanted to congratulate you on your use of language.
 Beautiful! like the cotton you describe, a boll of which is tacked to the bulletin board above me.